pipe2705/mongoose-book-app/docs/sprint1.md

 3. Now if someone were to `require('./models')` they'd gain access to this book database model.

-Here's a module example to demonstrate this (you *will not* need to modify your code again until the next step):
+Let's see what this could look like with more models involved.
+Don't add these extra modules Here's a module example to demonstrate this:

       ├── models
       │   ├── index.js
-      │   ├── gargoyle.js
+      │   ├── book.js
-      │   ├── gnome.js
+      │   ├── author.js
-      │   ├── goblin.js
+      │   ├── publisher.js

 Inside `index.js` we require each of the other files and export it as one object: